NicoJanE/NicoJanE/README.md

-# About
+# About Me

-Hi, I’m Nico Jan, a software developer from the Netherlands with a passion for building software, frameworks, and tools, exploring a wide range of programming languages, and experimenting with new technologies, including AI.
+Hi, I’m Nico Jan, a software developer from the Netherlands with over 20 years of experience creating reliable, maintainable software.
+I enjoy building software, frameworks, tools, and developer environments, exploring a wide range of programming languages, and experimenting with new technologies, including AI.
 I take a structured, architecture-driven approach and value clarity, consistency, and long-term quality in every project.
 I’m always open to collaborations, open-source projects, and new professional challenges.

 - Contact